HamidBehnam/hamidev-playgrounds/README.md

 ## Creating New Playground Template Branch
 **Note: This is for cases that you want to add or remove a lot of default codes.
-In most cases these default changes are so minimal, you can just create the branch off of the main branch and run the proper command to create the new project and apply those minimal deletions before you commit the code.
+If these changes are minimal, you can just create the branch off of the main branch and run the proper command to create the new project and apply those minimal deletions before you commit the code.
 The advantage is that you won't get stuck with an outdated codebase.**

 ---
 - Checkout the `main` branch.